 Local Government

-Designed for employees of municipal and regional governments in BC, the Civic Governance and Innovation (CGI) program uses case study analysis and applied projects to examine how local governments do and can pursue innovation and risk-taking.
+Designed for employees of municipal and regional governments in BC, the Civic Governance and Innovation (CGI) program uses case study analysis and applied projects to examine how local governments can and do pursue innovation and risk-taking.

 Local governments will have to tackle big issues in the years coming, ranging from new technology demands to climate change adaptation.
 To take on these challenges, current and future municipal employees, elected officials, and members of the public will need to work together to share knowledge, take calculated risks, and effect change through collaborative, cross-organizational processes.